-This course is designed for students who have an interest in learning about future careers in education.
+Course Description: This course is designed for students who have an interest in learning about future careers in education.
 Students will have the opportunity to explore the various levels of education including Early Childhood, Elementary, Middle School, and High School.
+Students will observe all levels of PK - 12 grade instruction, collaborate with educators, and explore post-secondary opportunities for teacher education and educator employment.
+Location of program to be determined.
+Transportation is required.